Phishing – the danger that lurks on the net

 There are different forms of phishing.
 Basically, each one has the same goal: to get data.
 However, some forms of phishing are more obvious, while others are more difficult to spot because they are more sophisticated.

-• Fake websites, emails, and short messages:
+• Fake websites, emails, and text messages:

 Attackers use emails or websites that look deceptively real to persuade their victims to enter their personal data in a fake web form or in an email.
 The messages often contain links that lead to fake websites and ask for data entry.
 For example, this can be a fake login page from your bank or from your employer.
+Attackers frequently exploit well-known brands, government agencies, or trusted services.
+The NCSC Anti-Phishing Report 2024 (4) shows that 338 different brand names were misused on reported phishing websites.
+63.9% of reported phishing websites used Swiss brand names, while 31.1% used foreign brand names.
+This makes phishing particularly dangerous because the messages appear familiar at first glance.

 • Malware in file attachments or on websites: